 Everything is easier with the tablet-ready Android 4.2 operating system from Google.

 Expand storage up to 64MB with the microSD card slot.

-*IPS technology provides a wider viewing angle of up to 178 degrees, ensuring images are brighter and colors are consistent.
-The display reveals zero ripple effects.
+*All brands and product names mentioned herein include trademarks of their respective companies and are used solely to describe or identify the products.

 Script 3 - Demo Highlights